atao2004/atao2004/README.md

 <h1 align="center">Hi 👋, I'm Anna</h1>
-<h3 align="center">A passionate full-stack developer with experience in front-end technologies such as HTML, CSS, and Javascript, and back-end technologies such as React.JS, C/C++/C#, and SQL.</h3>
+<h3 align="center">An aspiring full-stack developer with experience in front-end technologies such as HTML, CSS, and Javascript, and back-end technologies such as React.JS, C/C++/C#, and SQL.</h3>

 - 🌱 I’m currently learning **React.JS**